Walking from Kiyomizudera to Ginkakuji

 Matcha cake

-End to a great day in Kyoto
+Ending a great day in Kyoto as a family

 Facebooktwitterredditpinterestlinkedin